riseupnet/riseup_help/pages/security/resources/radical-servers/en.md

 Anti-capitalist, anti-hierarchy, autonomous, feminist, or radical server projects, revolutionary collectives which provide free or mutual aid services to radical and grassroots activists.

-Want to update your collective's information or want to be listed here? [[Edit our repo ->https://github.com/riseupnet/riseup_help]].
+Want to update your collective's information or want to be listed here?
+[Edit our repo ](https://github.com/riseupnet/riseup_help).

-h1.
-World Wide
+## World Wide

-h2. hackerspaces.org
+### hackerspaces.org

-[[Hackerspaces->https://wiki.hackerspaces.org]] are community-operated physical places, where people can meet and work on their projects.
+[Hackerspaces](https://wiki.hackerspaces.org) are community-operated physical places, where people can meet and work on their projects.
 This website is for Anyone and Everyone who wants to share their hackerspace stories and questions with the global hackerspaces community.

-h2. indymedia.org
+### indymedia.org

-[[indymedia.org->https://www.indymedia.org]] is a decentralized global network of media activists.
+[indymedia.org](https://www.indymedia.org) is a decentralized global network of media activists.

 * News feeds

-h2. tachanka.org
+### tachanka.org

-[[Tachanka->https://tachanka.org]] is the idea of providing technical services to emancipatory projects and groups of political change.
+[Tachanka](https://tachanka.org) is the idea of providing technical services to emancipatory projects and groups of political change.
 It is also the groups of people behind this idea.
 There are many overlapping collectives that help to maintain the projects, but Tachanka operates within many shared principles, forming a supportive network to enable shared aims.
 The collectives are international, seeking to enhance global solidarity.
-The foremost guiding principles of the Tachanka project are the [[Hallmarks of People's Global Action -> https://en.wikipedia.org/wiki/Peoples%27_Global_Action#Hallmarks]] and the [[Debian Social Contract -> https://www.debian.org/social_contract]].
+The foremost guiding principles of the Tachanka project are the [Hallmarks of People's Global Action](https://en.wikipedia.org/wiki/Peoples%27_Global_Action#Hallmarks) and the [Debian Social Contract](https://www.debian.org/social_contract).

 * Mailing lists
 * Virtual servers